obsidiansystems/obelisk/lib/route/docs/introduction.md

 logical pages ought to appear in the user's address bar.
 For instance, you might want each user's profile to show up at `/user/$userid`.

-Finally, consider how you want to handle URLs with slight differences, like an extra trailing slash or different capitalization, or URLs whose rendering format has changed.
+Finally, consider how you want to handle URLs with slight differences; an extra trailing slash different capitalization, or URLs whose rendering format has changed.
 By doing things in this order, you design your routes around your application, rather than designing your application around your routes.

 We then write the definition of the route using `Encoder`s.
 These may be thought of as small pure functions that _compose_ together using `(.)` to build the concrete definition of your routing